Best Light Roast Coffee Brands in 2020

 A top of the line decaf coffee can be challenging to find as not many roasters are willing to put the full weight of their expertise behind a product with such a small fan base.
 A high quality light roasted decaf is an even rarer beast.

 Luckily for decaf fans, Tandem Roastery, of Portland, Maine, is up to the task.
 Their Sun Lamp blend isn’t just good decaf; it’s good coffee.
-Like a sun lamp, it isn’t quite the sun, but it’s nearly as satisfying as the real thing.
+Like a sun lamp, it isn’t quite the sun, but it’s nearly as satisfying as real good coffee.

 The producers decaffeinated it via the sugar cane E.A. (ethyl acetate) decaffeination process.
 This process is also known as natural decaffeination.
 This method makes a lot of economic sense in regions like Colombia, where sugar cane is abundant and avoids excessive heat or pressure, which can radically disrupt a green bean’s cellular structure (6).